 BD Pen Needles and syringes are used to inject insulin.
-Always consult your Healthcare Professional regarding treatment of your Diabetes.
-Always follow the directions for use.
+Always consult your Healthcare Professional regarding treatment of your diabetes.
+Always read the label and follow the directions for use.

 BD SafetyGlide™ Syringe